Connected-Data/cdkg-challenge/README.md

-This is why we are launching the [Connected Data Knowledge Graph Challenge](https://github.com/Connected-Data/cdkg-challenge).
+This is why we launched the [Connected Data Knowledge Graph Challenge](https://github.com/Connected-Data/cdkg-challenge).